tombrille/svelteplot/src/routes/+page.md

           name: file-type-svelte
       link: /features/interactivity
     - title: TypeScript
-      description: All mark components are typed
+      description: All components are fully typed and documented to integrate with VSCode
       icon:
           type: iconify
-          collection: logos
+          collection: nonicons
-          name: typescript-icon
+          name: typescript-16
     - title: Theme Customizable
       description: Feel free to use default theme, community themes or write your own.
       icon: